MicrosoftDocs/powerbi-docs/powerbi-docs/service-usage-metrics.md

 When disabling usage metrics for their entire organization, admins can use the **delete all existing usage metrics content** option to delete all existing reports and dashboard tiles that were built using the usage metrics reports.
 This option removes all access to usage metrics data for all users in the organization who may already be using it.
 Deleting existing usage metrics content is irreversible.

-See [Usage metrics](service-admin-portal.md#usage-metrics) in the Admin portal article for details on these settings.
+See [Control usage metrics](service-admin-portal.md#control-usage-metrics) in the Admin portal article for details on these settings.

 ## Usage metrics in national clouds